pinoluis02/CashAppStocks/README.md

 - **MVVM (Model-View-ViewModel)**:
   - Separates concerns cleanly between UI (ViewController), business logic (ViewModel), and data (Model).
   - Improves testability (ViewModels and Services are unit-tested).
+  - If the number of screens increases, the structure can easily scale by integrating a Coordinator pattern to manage navigation and decouple flow logic from view controllers.

 - **Modular Design**:
   - Features like Networking, ViewModels, Views, and Helpers are organized in dedicated folders.